-Boycott Divestment Sanction Committee
+Boycotts Divestment Sanctions Committee

-YUGSA’s “Boycott, Divestment, Sanctions Committee” (BDSC) was created upon the mandate of YUGSA’s General Membership motion in February 2024 to renew its support for “the International BDS Movement to end Israeli settler colonial occupation, apartheid, and genocide”.
+YUGSA’s “Boycotts, Divestment, Sanctions Committee” (BDSC) was created upon the mandate of YUGSA’s General Membership motion in February 2024 to renew its support for “the International BDS Movement to end Israeli settler colonial occupation, apartheid, and genocide”.
 Soon after, YUGSA Council gave the newly established committee a clear direction to launch campaigns boycotting businesses on campus that are listed by the BDS International including “Aroma Espresso Bar” for its participation in occupation and genocide!

 What is BDS?